MyAccount and all forms

-Anyone over the age of 18 who lives or works in Sussex can book symptom-free tests at participating community pharmacies across Sussex or at a dedicated testing centre at Hove Town Hall.
+Anyone over the age of 18 who lives or works in Sussex can book symptom-free tests at participating community pharmacies across Sussex.
+These tests are taken under supervision of a member of staff who will then process your result on site.

 One in three people with coronavirus show no symptoms and could be spreading it without knowing.
 Twice weekly rapid testing will help find these cases and prevent the spread of infection.